 Good luck trying to make and bake with Deliciously Ella if you don’t own an expensive blender.
 My Nutribullet is terrible at blitzing anything other than fruit and veg, and I’m sceptical the Phillips £80 blender she recommends as an alternative to her expensive Vitamix will really do the trick.

 There’s also a food processor to consider – yes, Ella admits her Magimix has a high price-tag, though she clarifies it’s a life-long investment.

-It’s disappointing to find dinner mostly comprises of salad options.
+It’s disappointing to find salad options comprise most dinners.
 There is the odd stir-fry, dahl and pasta, yet nothing interesting to catch my eye.
 The lack of order in searching for breakfast, lunch, dinner and dessert, frustrates me.
 Sections are categorised in food types so choosing a meal can require good patience.

 In spite of my love for her puddings, it’s tiring to see syrups mentioned repeatedly.
 Research shows sugar alternatives are not that ‘good’ after all.
-This piece by The Telegraph, goes through the truth on honey, agave and maple, finding evidence they’re not much better than refined sugar.
+A blog post on The Style of Laura Jane researched sweeteners such as honey, agave and maple, finding evidence they’re not much better than refined sugar.

-Medjool dates feature consecutively as well, along with a variety of nuts.
+Medjool dates feature consecutively as well, in addition to a variety of nuts.
 Both costly items to have on hand.
 One recipe can remove an entire packet of medjool dates from your cupboard.
-I adore the dates but I eat one or two a day.
+I adore the dates but eat sparingly daily.
 My cupboard without pistachio nuts feels empty, nonetheless, a UK £5 packet would disappear in an instant, if I was to make a Deliciously Ella dessert.

 My issue with the wellness movement